 Despite the fact that I can be annoyed at the frequency this question is asked, (we need better questions people - we are not defined by having children!), I no longer dread it.
 It doesn’t trigger me like it once did.

 So, what’s changed?

 Infertility is no longer raw and it’s no longer painful for me.
 My wound has healed.
-Infertility will always be a part of me, and of my story, but I’ve found a sense of acceptance with where I’m at.
+Infertility will always be a part of me, and of my story, but I’ve found acceptance with it.
 I don’t have children and I’m ok with that.

 I know that sounds simple, but please don’t confuse that with easy.
 I’ve worked hard to get to this place.
 Here’s the thing… it will be easier for you in time too.

 Infertility leaves a wound.
 The more raw and tender this is, the harder these dreaded questions are to answer.
 The real secret is that these questions will always be hard to answer until you have had the time to heal.
 So, I want to say take the time along the way to heal.
 Whatever it is that will nourish you, seek it out.
 Decide to feel a little better now.
 Know that this question may fill you with dread right now, but in time, with healing, maybe it will be a little easier.